-Yes, horses do sleep standing up, but did you know there’s more to it than meets the eye?
-In this article, we answer the question for you alongside giving some more interesting facts on horses and their sleeping habits.
+Yes, horses sleep standing up, but did you know there’s more to it than meets the eye?
+In this article, we answer the question for you while giving some interesting facts on horses and their sleeping habits.
 If you are a horse owner, this article will be particularly helpful in understanding more about your horse so you are able to maximise his or her stable management.

 Do horses sleep standing up?

+Yes, horses can sleep standing up.
 They are unique among mammals in their ability to enter a light sleep state while standing, known as “standing rest” or “dozing.”
 This adaptation is thought to have developed as a survival mechanism in the wild, allowing horses to respond quickly to potential threats or predators.

 While standing rest allows horses to conserve energy and remain alert, they still require deep sleep, known as REM (Rapid Eye Movement) sleep.
 Horses achieve REM sleep by lying down.
 During this time, they may stretch out or lie on their sides.